 I don’t know about you guys, but Valentine’s Day kind of makes me sick.
-Even though I’m happily married and very much in love, this holiday is still not a favorite of mine… The sickening amounts of heart shaped candy, the large pointless teddy bears, and stupid chubby baby decor everywhere.
+Even when I’m very much in love, this holiday is still not a favorite of mine… The sickening amounts of heart shaped candy, the large pointless teddy bears, and stupid chubby baby decor everywhere.
 I guess you can call me the Scrooge of Valentines Day.
 I did a bit of brainstorming and decided to kind of get into the spirit, but of course in my own weird morbid way.

 Given that Friday the 13th will be the day before Valentines Day this year I thought I would celebrate both with a creepy blood splattered heart wreath!
 It’s perfect for any other anti-Valentines Day people out there that would still like to hang up some decor without becoming physically ill from staring at red and pink hearts all day!